callemil/Sequelizer/docs/index.md

 ## What is Sequelizer?

-Sequelizer is a C-based toolkit designed for nanopore DNA/RNA sequencing analysis with a focus on Fast5 file processing and signal extraction.
+Sequelizer is a C-based toolkit designed for nanopore DNA/RNA sequencing analysis.
 It provides robust, efficient tools for:

 - **Fast5 file analysis** - Comprehensive metadata extraction and format validation
 - **Signal conversion** - Raw signal extraction for downstream analysis